-Hours of new body-camera footage from Orlando Nightclub shooting released
+Hours of new body-camera footage from Orlando nightclub shooting released

 “I think the first person that came out was the person that was injured,” Canty said.
 “They were able to get out by themselves.”

-Inside a different area of the nightclub, Jahqui Sevilla also made her escape, carrying her friend who had been shot in the chest.
-He would later die from his injuries.
-Jahqui’s father, Benigno Sevilla, an Orlando firefighter, was waiting outside for her.
+Inside a different area of the nightclub, Jahqui Sevilla also made her escape, carrying a friend who had been shot in the chest.
+He later died from his injuries.
+Her father, Benigno Sevilla, an Orlando firefighter, was waiting outside for her.

-“I give her a quick once-over, make sure she has all her body parts,” Beningo Sevilla said.
+“I give her a quick once-over, make sure she has all her body parts,” Benigno Sevilla said.
 “I knew she was one of those who could be killed or injured.”

-“It wasn’t until he was there and I knew that I could kind of just like collapse in his arms and I would be okay,” Jahqui added.
+“It wasn’t until he was there and I knew that I could kind of just, like, collapse in his arms and I would be OK,” Jahqui Sevilla said.

 After the air conditioning unit was out, police decided to move forward with their final assault.
-Officer Rob Woodyard drove an armored vehicle called a Bearcat towards the nightclub and tore open holes in the wall to create an escape route.
-SWAT team members following the Bearcat and then pulling hostages to safety as they ran out.
+Officer Rob Woodyard drove an armored vehicle called a Bearcat toward the nightclub and tore open holes in the wall to create an escape route.
+SWAT team members following the Bearcat and then pulled hostages to safety as they ran out.

 “Every person we got out was a victory for us,” Woodyard said.
 “At that point, we know that we need to get these people out this building.
 So one by one, they’re coming out of these holes, and it’s a great feeling, seeing them come out.”

-Note: Editor’s note: Jahqui Sevilla was killed early Monday in a car crash.